pkp/healthSciences/README.md

 This theme is released under the GPL license.

 ## Changelog
+**healthSciences v1.0.7.0** (2020-06-19)
+* Fix: Page numbers are aligned right in TOC when author names are omitted (#149)
+* Fix: Text align for right-to-left scripts (#182)
+* Fix: Proper escaping for page header title
+* Add: Localization files are converted for Weblate
+* Fix: Typo in search author details template
+* Fix: Correct home URL in logo/title when logged in as author (#188)
+* Add: Use Smarty's mailto and javascript encoding for emails (#189)
+* Fix: Adapt author details and author index page to variables and method calls in OJS 3.2 (#186)
+* Fix: Show minus symbol on expanding author's details on article landing page when 2 or more authors (#187)
+* Add: Management of dependencies with npm and gulp (#190)

 **healthSciences v1.0.6-1** (2020-03-20)
 * Add: New localizations (pl_PL) and (it_IT); special thanks to contributors!
 * Fix: View HTML and PDF galleys of article's old versions